 Skin Benefits of Cucumber:

-17. The greatest and most important skin benefit of cucumber is revitalisation of the skin.
+The greatest and most important skin benefit of cucumber is that it helps in revitalizing the skin.
 Facial masks containing cucumber juice are beneficial for skin tightening.

-18. It has a mild bleaching property which can reverse skin tanning and get youthful and glowing skin.
+It has a mild bleaching property which can reverse skin tanning and give you youthful and glowing skin.

-24. Cucumber contains 95% of water which keeps the skin hydrated and well moisturised.
-Its seeds are rich in Vitamin E and potassium which help in reducing fine lines, wrinkles, blemishes and other signs of ageing..
+Cucumber contains 95% of water which keeps the skin hydrated and well moisturised.
+Its seeds are rich in Vitamin E and potassium which help in reducing fine lines, wrinkles, blemishes and other signs of ageing.

 [ Read: Coconut Benefits ]

-25. Putting cucumber slices around the eyes also reduces the appearance of dark circles quickly.
+Putting cucumber slices around the eyes also reduces the appearance of dark circles quickly.
 The abundance of antioxidants and silica within the cucumber can rejuvenate the skin and fade dark circles.
-Place 2 slices of cucumbers on the eyes and leave it for 20 minutes or you can also soak 2 cotton balls in cucumber juice and place them on your eyes.
+Place 2 slices of cucumbers on the eyes and leave it for 20 minutes.
+Alternatively, you can also soak 2 cotton balls in cucumber juice and place them on your eyes.

 Cucumber as a Face Pack: